China's capital issues first ever 'red alert' on air pollution

 "Construction waste, excavation transport vehicles, cement trucks, gravel transport vehicles and other large-scale vehicles are prohibited from driving on roads," authorities said in the notice.

-The warning was an upgrade from an orange alert issued over the weekend, part of China's four-color warning system that includes yellow and blue levels for less polluted conditions.
+The warning was an upgrade from an orange alert issued over the weekend, part of China's four-colour warning system that includes yellow and blue levels for less polluted conditions.

-Beijing residents took to the Internet to criticize authorities for not issuing a red alert during last week's episode of heavy smog, which exceeded hazardous levels on pollution indices.
+Beijing residents took to the Internet to criticise authorities for not issuing a red alert during last week's episode of heavy smog, which exceeded hazardous levels on pollution indices.

 Environmental Protection Minister Chen Jining on Sunday vowed to punish agencies and officials for any failure to quickly implement a pollution emergency response plan, the state-run Global Times tabloid said.